 The Don’t Mess with Texas® slogan is a trademark held by the Texas Department of Transportation.
-The sale of unlicensed items bearing the phrase Don’t mess with Texas is a violation of U.S. Trademark Registration No. 3872108 DON’T MESS WITH TEXAS (6202-03800).
-The addition of any words of phrases instead of or in addition to the word “Texas” in the trademarked slogan is also a violation of federal trademark law, for example: “Don’t mess with Texas Women” or “Don’t mess with Texas Universities.”
+The use or sale of unlicensed items bearing the phrase Don’t mess with Texas is a violation of U.S. Trademark Registration No. 3872108 DON’T MESS WITH TEXAS (6202-03800).
+The addition of any words of phrases instead of or in addition to the word “Texas” in the trademarked slogan is also a violation of federal trademark law, for example: “Don’t mess with Texas Women” or “Don’t mess with Lorem.”

 If you would like to obtain a license for the legal use of the Don’t mess with Texas (DMWT) registered mark, please review the following information before submitting a request.
 The Texas Department of Transportation (TxDOT) receives many requests for permission to use the Don’t mess with Texas mark.
 Any and all uses of the mark must be approved by TxDOT.

 To see a full list of our approved licensees,.

 - AIM – Albert Elowitz, Inc.